Prince William And Kate’s Visit To Paris: An Embarrassing Last Resort

 Prince William and Kate’s visit to Paris this week will serve as the UK’s last resort to maintain good relations with the Paris embassy ahead of Brexit.
-At the request of the British Foreign Office, the royal couple’s visit will be a good boost to strengthen partnership, albeit embarrassing as the Queen invokes article 50 authorizing the UK’s exit from the European Union and being known “into the world as a truly Global Britain.”
+At the request of the British Foreign Office, the royal couple’s visit will be a good boost to strengthen partnership, albeit embarrassing as the Queen invokes article 50 authorizing UK’s exit from the European Union and being known “into the world as a truly Global Britain”.

-Prince William and Kate’s visit to Paris marks the prince’s first official visit to the city since his mother’s death in the French capital 20 years ago.
+Prince William and Kate’s visit to Paris marks the Prince’s first official visit to the city since his mother’s death in the French capital 20 years ago.
 Although melancholic, their itinerary for the two-day trip does not involve visiting the scene of the late Princess Diana of Wales at the Flame of Liberty tunnel.

 Prince William and Kate’s visit to Paris is an embarrassing move for the UK